chris-guerra/librilabs-translator-v2/docs/prd/epic-1-foundation-document-upload.md

 6. Language selection integrates with document upload flow
 7. Component follows brand styling and accessibility requirements
 8. Selected languages persist during the session/workflow

-## Story 1.7: Set Up Docker and Deployment Configuration

-As a developer,
-I want Docker containerization for both frontend and backend,
-so that I can deploy the application consistently across environments.

-**Acceptance Criteria:**
-1. Dockerfile is created for FastAPI backend with Python 3.14
-2. Dockerfile is created for Next.js frontend (or multi-stage build)
-3. docker-compose.yml is created for local development (backend, frontend, PostgreSQL)
-4. Environment variables are properly configured via .env files
-5. Docker containers can be built and run locally
-6. Application runs successfully in Docker containers
-7. Database connection works from containerized backend
-8. Frontend can communicate with backend API from containers

 ## Story 1.8: Configure CI/CD Pipeline